Diffusion-Based Scenario Tree Generation for Multivariate Time Series Prediction and Multistage Stochastic Optimization: Results

 \subsection{\emph{DST}-based MPC vs. Standard MPC}

-Table~\ref{tab:combined_dst_vs_others} compares \emph{DST}-guided SMPC with benchmarks: Perfect MPC (full knowledge of the realized trajectories), Oracle MPC (perfect forecasts over the same finite horizon), and Monte Carlo SMPC (sampling multiple trajectories from the model’s distribution to estimate the expectation of the objective via Monte Carlo averaging, with its number of realized trajectories equal to \emph{DST}'s scenarios), the best-performing MPC using the diffusion-based forecaster from our previous work~\cite{Zarifis2025}, which also outperformed all implementations relying on conventional forecasters. \emph{DST} SMPC achieves an average reward of $85.81$, outperforming MC SMPC.
-This slight improvement is significant for several reasons.
-First, Monte Carlo SMPC is already a powerful model, achieving near-optimal performance.
-Second, the prediction horizon in our setup is relatively long, meaning that the influence of early-stage decisions diminishes over time.
-While later-stage decisions still impact the overall performance, their effect is less pronounced.
-Third, \emph{DST} SMPC adheres to non-anticipativity, ensuring that decisions at each stage depend solely on information available up to that point.
-This aligns with real-world decision-making scenarios, where future information is not accessible.
-In contrast, standard MPC approaches may lead to decisions that are not as realistic in practice.
+Table~\ref{tab:combined_dst_vs_others} compares \emph{DST}-guided MPC with benchmarks: Perfect MPC (full knowledge of the realized trajectories), Oracle MPC (perfect forecasts over the same finite horizon), and Monte Carlo SMPC (sampling multiple trajectories from the model’s distribution to estimate the expectation of the objective via Monte Carlo averaging, with its number of realized trajectories equal to \emph{DST}'s scenarios), the best-performing MPC using the diffusion-based forecaster from our previous work~\cite{Zarifis2025}, which also outperformed all implementations relying on conventional forecasters. \emph{DST} MPC achieves an average reward of $85.81$, which is comparable to and slightly better than MC SMPC (0.29\% improvement).
+This small margin should be interpreted in context: Monte Carlo SMPC is already a powerful model, achieving near-optimal performance (only ~2\% worse than Oracle MPC, which uses perfect forecasts), leaving limited room for improvement.
+Note that the considered problem is only mildly nonlinear; we expect DST to be more beneficial in capturing multimodal uncertainty in highly nonlinear systems, which we can explore in future work.